 Why is social media marketing for law firms so important?

 By sharing recent case victories or briefly touching on legal topics in your area of expertise, you can increase your brand awareness, show off how much you know, and attract new clients.
 As little as a few hours a week can make a difference, simply because many attorneys have no social presence at all.
+Combined with a solid legal SEO strategy, it can mean an ongoing referral source.

 Simply put, people want to see that you’re attentive to and present in your community and tapped into the issues that matter to them.
+Social media allows you to do that.

 What are the best social media platforms for lawyers?